 Most of these platforms are non-bidding ones, which simplifies the hiring procedure and is more secure.

-If you still want to do a search by yourself, follow a three-step guideline.
+If you still want to search by yourself, follow a three-step guideline to avoid freelance scams.

 - The first step — Look for the red flags, such as fill prepayment requests, empty profiles, fake info, fraud behavior.